web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Readme.md

 - You could check the generated configuration files.
 For example, make sure that proxy=127.0.0.1:9050 is in fact set in /var/lib/bitcoind/bitcoin.conf.

 _Observations_:
--
+- if a product requires tech proficiency - it's important to highlight it (entry-level into tech understanding)
+- Tor is a plus1 to privacy, but not a silver bullet (important to understand "privacy enhancement" & not just "1 solution to general privacy")
+- configuration files can't be checked by non-techies (but could be used as a signal on privacy transparency - if service hides clues on how to self-check it's privacy credibility or not)

 _Product feature_
--
+- "privacy stack" enhancement prototyping (1 solution + 1 solution = privacy "2x" (like Session messenger + dVPN)

 **Litecash**

 Answers:
-- Litecash is the first fork of BEAM and we tweaked the fees to zero, and less congested to keep lightning fast transaction along with a sustainable coin supply for mass adoption while keeping inflation resistance.
+- Litecash is the first fork of BEAM and we tweaked the fees to zero, and less congested to keep lightning-fast transaction along with a sustainable coin supply for mass adoption while keeping inflation resistance.
 - Our privacy is built on the mimblewimble protocol which is unique compared to other privacy protocols.
 Litecash transactions are not held on a ledger and disappear as opposed to other methods of scrambling or clustering which could actually be decoded with new wave super computers.
 - if a transfer does not complete due to a wrong address or defunct wallet, funds get sent back to the sender within 24 hours ensuring no lost coins.

 _Observations_:
--
+- a fork can be misleading to non-techies mistaking it for a core protocol or misunderstanding as an original product
+- third party tech is proven within another community, original protocol engineers &/or researchers which could obscure search on audits, privacy validity
+- DeFi features aren't equal privacy features

 _Product feature_
--
+- forkability x privacy 101
+- privacy tech vocabulary (mimblewimble, scrambling, clustering etc)

 **Black Box**

 Answers:
 - For the transactions anonymizer, privacy is preserved when the onchain link between SENDER and RECEIVER wallets is broken or untraceable.

-_Observations_:
--
+_Observations:_
+- general privacy storytelling missing proof on untraceability (linkage between sender & receiver)

-_Product feature_
+_Product feature:_
--
+- private transactions 101

 **Ergo**

 Answers:
 - Ergo has the flexibility to implement privacy in various use cases.
 Although it is not a privacy-oriented blockchain, Sigma Protocols allow privacy-oriented dApps like ErgoMixer, or private side-chains, to obfuscate specific transactions  https://t.co/KVNIk8amD1

-_Observations_:
--
+_Observations:_
+- important to understand that protocols could be non-private, but activate private use-cases (partial implementation).
+Separate core tech from privacy narrative

-_Product feature_
+_Product feature:_
--
+- case-studies (privacy matching): protocol = transparent, but use-cases = private (like Ethereum)